FTC and 17 states file sweeping antitrust suit against Amazon

 Yet others criticized the FTC's case as extreme and overly broad, predicting that it would not prevail in court.

-Amazon, which among its sprawling businesses also operates a supermarket chain and movie studio among its sprawling, is central to many Americans' lives, but its explosive growth has long sparked calls for the company to be reined in.
+Amazon, which among its sprawling businesses also operates a supermarket chain and movie studio, is central to many Americans' lives, but its explosive growth has long sparked calls for the company to be reined in.
 Consumer advocates argue that the company relies on monopolistic practices to preserve its position.

 "We see the suit as an indication that the Biden administration intends to attempt to rein in the excess influence of big technology companies to a greater extent than prior ones," Tom Forte, an equity analyst with D.A.
 Davidson, said in a report.